ncsu-geoforall-lab/grass-temporal-workshop/README.rst

 ============================================================

-Spatio-temporal data handling and visualization in GRASS GIS workshop was created for FOSS4G 2014 converence in Portland, Oregon.
+Spatio-temporal data handling and visualization in GRASS GIS workshop was created for FOSS4G 2014 conference in Portland, Oregon.

 Online version
 --------------